r-amos/tvivl/content/posts/stuff.md

 with the Express framework.
 Coming from a PHP background and having used Laravel extensively on both professional and personal endeavors, I had the opportunity to think about the architecture of the application a bit more, and as such became acquainted with Hexagonal Architecture.
-Here, I document my understanding of the architecture.
+Here, I document *my* understanding of the architecture, along with a number of side quests and rabbit holes I went down along the journey.****

 ## Traditional Architecture

-Before going into the details of **hexagonal** architecture, it's useful to take a quick review of traditional layered architecture and shortcomings associated with this and why alternative approaches may be preferable.
+Before going into the details of **hexagonal** architecture, it's useful to take a quick review of traditional layered architecture and any shortcomings associated with this and why alternative approaches may be preferable.
+There are numerous architecture patterns, but layered is the one I've encountered the most and feel hexagonal attempts to improve upon.

-In traditional **layered** architecture, also known as n-tier architecture components are organized into several horizontal layers that function together as a single unit of software - a layer is a logical separation of components and code.
+In traditional **layered** architecture, also known as **n-tier** architecture components are organized into several horizontal layers that function together as a single unit of software.
+A layer is a logical separation of components and code, and has a specific role and responsibility within the application.
+Components within a layer only handle logic relevant to that layer, maintaining a separation of concerns between components.

-In layered architecture each layer is only connected to the layer directly below them, but they do not depend on each other, the layers are isolated.
+@TODO: Layered Diagram

+Each layer can be either open or closed.
+When closed, a layer can only access the layer directly below them to prevent developing tight coupling between layers, as a request is received it must travel through all the layers

 ### Example of Layered Architecture